-- num_classes f (Optional[int]) Number of classes.
-Necessary for 'macro', 'weighted' and None average methods. - beta¶ (float) Beta coefficient in the F measure. - threshold¶ (float) Threshold probability value for transforming probability predictions to binary (0,1) predictions, in the case of binary or multi-label inputs. - average \Re (str) Defines the reduction that is applied.
+- num_classes (Optional[int]) Number of classes.
+Necessary for 'macro', 'weighted' and None average methods. - beta¶ (float) Beta coefficient in the F measure. - threshold \((float) Threshold for transforming probability or logit predictions to binary (0,1) predictions, in the case of binary or multi-label inputs.
+Default value of 0.5 corresponds to input being probabilities. - average \((str) Defines the reduction that is applied.
 Should be one of the following: - 'micro' [default]: Calculate the metric globally, across all samples and classes. - 'macro': Calculate the metric for each class separately, and average the metrics across classes (with equal weights for each class). - 'weighted': Calculate the metric for each class separately, and average the metrics across classes, weighting each class by its support (tp + fn). - 'none' or None: Calculate the metric for each class separately, and return the metric for every class. - 'samples': Calculate the metric for each sample, and average the metrics across samples (with equal weights for each sample).